-- Easy to use: As it supports SQL language, users don’t need to be technically expert to access the database.
-It can be easily accessed by users with basic SQL knowledge and experience on other relational databases.
+- Easy to use: As it supports SQL language, users don’t need to be technical experts to access the database.
+It can be easily accessed by users with basic SQL knowledge and experience with other relational databases.

 - Cost Free: Another benefit of using this database is that the user doesn’t have to spend money to pay the license fee, as it is free of cost and available on the official website for download.